Best Fishing Spots in the World (Inshore and Offshore Destinations)

 When: any time can be productive

-Why here?
 In many regions fishing serious blue water means a run of 10 or 20 or even 40 miles before the lines go in.
-On a rough day you pay your dues.
+On a rough day, you pay your dues.
 But just a couple of miles is all you need to start targeting open ocean out of Cabo San Lucas.
-Bragging size marlin, dorado, sails and wahoo have been taken as short distance from shore where the Pacific Ocean waters mix with the lower Sea of Cortez.
+Bragging size marlin, dorado, sails, and wahoo have been taken as a short distance from shore where the Pacific Ocean waters mix with the lower Sea of Cortez.
 Some of the prime banks are the Golden Gate and Gordo.

 When: fishable year-round

-Why here?
-Steep, stunning and craggy slopes overlook the most productive fishing grounds in the North Pacific.
-Sport fishing pressure around most of the Queen Charlotte is strictly fly in.
-During most of the season the waters around these islands teem with schools of salmon.
-It's a great place to nail a trophy 50+ pound chinook as well as smaller coho and Pacific halibut of large proportions.
+Steep, stunning, and craggy slopes overlook the most productive fishing grounds in the North Pacific.
+Sportfishing pressure around most of Queen Charlotte is strictly fly in.
+During most of the season, the waters around these islands teem with schools of salmon.
+It’s a great place to nail a trophy 50+ pound chinook as well as smaller coho and Pacific halibut of large proportions.
 Have that flying harpoon ready.
-With an easy morning flight from Vancouver you can be there by the afternoon.
+With an easy morning flight from Vancouver, you can be there by the afternoon.

 When: This is a very seasonal fishery, generally beginning no earlier than mid-to-late May and running through early September.